 “Not anymore.
 None of them do.
 We’re here to help them live out the rest of their lives, however long that happens to be, with dignity and respect.
 But we don’t pretend they’re something they’re not.
 Names for them are a thing of the past.”

 I saw my own name falling away toward the end of the world as his gloved hands gripped the side of the lid.
-“You’ll be okay,” he said, and I wasn’t sure if he was talking to me or himself.
+“You’ll be okay,” he said, and I wasn’t sure which one of us three he was talking to.

 He lifted the lid, and I saw what I knew I would see.

 It was about three feet long, its skin gray and shriveled but slick and shiny in the fluid of its tub.
-It reminded me of a seal, except its flippers clearly displayed fingerlike stumps, soft and atrophied.
-There was something almost embryonic about it.
-Its half-formed, sightless eyes were still.
-In fact, the thing didn’t seem to move at all.
-Were it not for the rhythmic beeping that signaled its beating heart, and the tubes stuck to its sleek skin with circular pads trailing into the tub’s white walls, I would have thought it was dead.
+It reminded me of a seal, except its flippers ended in fingerlike stumps, soft and atrophied.
+There was something almost embryonic about it and those still, sightless eyes.
+In fact, the thing was totally still.
+Were it not for the rhythmic beeping of its heart monitor, and the tubes stuck to its sleek skin with circular pads trailing into the tub’s white walls, I would have thought it was dead.

 And then suddenly it moved.
-It thrashed ever so slightly, squeaks escaping its soft mouth.
+It thrashed, and jerked, and finally just drifted.
+Squeaks escaped its soft mouth.
 My guide sprung to action, placing his gloved hands on its body and stroking it gently.
 “Shh.
 Just a dream.
 Just a bad dream.”
-And when he pulled his hands away, it had calmed again.
+When he pulled his hands away, it had calmed again.

 “Did we disturb it?”
 I managed to ask.
-I felt like we’d disrupted something we weren’t even supposed to be anywhere near.
+I felt like we’d disrupted something too sacred for us.

 “No, don’t worry.
-After a certain point they can’t see or hear anything anymore.”
+After a certain point they don’t remember much.”
 He took a deep, trembling breath, the kind of breath you take when you’re trying not to cry, and closed the lid.

 “But they can dream?”